kisom/brokenlcd.net/brokenlcd/machines/software.md

 the operating systems i prefer:
 * **[openbsd](http://www.openbsd.org)** - definitely the favourite.
-well-coded, thoroughly audited, done right.
+well-coded, thoroughly audited, done right. this is currently running as my primary 'get-shit-done' operating system.
 * **[debian](http://www.debian.org)** - _ahem_... i don't always use linux, but when i do, i use debian.
 * **[haiku](http://www.haiku-os.org)** - it's not beos but it looks and feels a lot like it. it is still quite rough around the edges, so it's not suitable for use a primary desktop.
+* **os x** - not free, but unix under the hood and just works. i use this as my spare laptop, set up for development work and doing ios dev, and used for multimedia and browsing.